 Fossil Farms also sells sampler packs, which is a great way for newbies to try several new protein sources at once.
-The exotic and wild game starter pack includes alligator tenderloin, squab, duck burgers, venison or bison steak, ostrich steaks, and elk or venison medallions.
+The starter pack includes alligator tenderloin, squab, duck burgers, venison or bison steak, ostrich steaks, and elk or venison medallions.

 If you’re hesitant to try alternative meat sources, bison is a great game meat starting point since its flavor and appearance are similar to equivalent cuts of beef.
 It’s leaner than traditional beef, though, so cooking times may need to be altered to prevent dry meat.